 2. …But independent Peru backpacking is still easy-peasy

 Apart from the odd tourist attraction that requires something more official, when it comes to getting around on your own without a guide, Peru still makes things really simple.
-On particular, night buses in Peru are FANTASTIC.
+In particular, night buses in Peru are FANTASTIC.
 We genuinely looked forward to night buses, because we knew we’d have a comfier sleep on them than the average hostel bed.

 Always choose a full cama for night buses (180 degrees is a bonus), and where possible use either Civa’s Excluciva range or Reyna in the south.
 Both have excellent comfort (sometimes even massagers built into the seats!) and great on-board service with full meals.
 A reason in itself to embark on some Peru backpacking!
-Before you go, make sure you check out our guide to staying safe & comfortable on night buses in South America.

-Taking taxis is also very easy in Peru, with Ubers being available in large cities and normal taxis cheap as long as you agree a price first or specify that you want it to be on the meter.
 Don’t get into the taxi until all negotiation is done, and you’ve checked that their official taxi registration document is played inside the car somewhere.

 3. Peru is more equipped for tourism than its neighbours